Caleb-Kuss/osrs-bot/README.md

 # OSRS Bot

-OSRS Bot is a Discord bot designed to alert users in a Discord channel whenever someone receives a new item in Old School Runescape.
+OSRS Bot is a Discord bot designed to alert users in a Discord channel whenever someone adds a new item to their user.
 It monitors MongoDB collections for new fields and notifies the channel with details about the item and who received it.

 I created this bot for my group to streamline communication.
-Previously, if someone obtained an item while playing alone, they had to manually alert the group on Discord and update the website I created to help us track our indiviual gear.
+Previously, if someone obtained an item while playing alone, they had to manually alert the group on Discord and update the website I created to help us track our individual gear.
 Now, with the bot watching our MongoDB collections that are integrated with the frontend website, selecting a new item automatically triggers an alert in the Discord channel.
 This eliminates the need for players to manually notify the group while also updating their gear on the website.

 ![Discord Alert](public/images/Screenshot%20from%202024-02-10%2021-14-11.png)

 ## Usage

 1. Run `npm i`
-1. You will need some sort of frontend application that makes calles to a MongoDB collection for this to work as intended.
+1. You will need some frontend application that makes calls to a MongoDB collection for this to work as intended.
-1. You will also need to create bot credentials for your discord channel.
+1. You must also create bot credentials for your discord channel.
 1. Create a `.env.local` file and fill it with these secrets:
    - `GUILD_ID` The discord server
    - `CHANNEL_ID` The channel in the server